 Surface heat flow is correlated with surface tectonics, both within continents and oceans.
-In oceans, average heat flow decreases with increasing sea-floor age as a result of the cooling of the oceanic lithosphere (e.g., Stein & Stein 1992).
-A similar pattern is observed in continents where heat flow is lowest for the Archean cratons (e.g., Nyblade & Pollack 1993; Rudnick et al. 1998).
+In oceans, average heat flow decreases with increasing seafloor age as a result of the cooling of the oceanic lithosphere (e.g. Stein & Stein 1992).
+A similar pattern is observed in continents where heat flow is lowest for the Archaean cratons (e.g. Nyblade & Pollack 1993; Rudnick et al. 1998).
 This global correlation suggests a relation between the surface heat flow and the thermal regime of the upper mantle.
-This relation is less straightforward in continents where it is masked by the distribution of the radioactive heat production in the continental crust (e.g., Nyblade & Pollack 1993; Jaupart et al. 1988; Jaupart & Mareschal 1999).
+This relation is less straightforward in continents where it is masked by the distribution of the radioactive heat production in the continental crust (e.g. Nyblade & Pollack 1993).

-Various researchers have used heat-flow observations to infer the temperature structure of the continental lithosphere (e.g., Artemieva & Mooney 2001).
+Various researchers have used heat-flow observations to infer the temperature structure of the continental lithosphere (e.g. Artemieva & Mooney 2001).
 These inversions are classically ill-posed, as they formally attempt to estimate the temperature profile from a single measurement, the heat flow at the surface.
-They, therefore, require a-priori information on the distribution of the radioactive heat production as well as simplifications to the thermal equation that may not be valid in many continental areas (e.g., Lenardic & Moresi 2000).
+They, therefore, require a priori information on the distribution of the radioactive heat production as well as simplifications to the thermal equation.
 In addition, there are large uncertainties in the heat-flow measurements.
 For these reasons, uncertainties tend to be rather large in temperature profiles estimated from thermodynamic observables alone, as discussed in detail by Artemieva & Mooney (2001), and grow quickly as the mantle is penetrated beneath the Moho.
 Geotherms predicted from seismic models also have large uncertainties, as we discuss further below.
-Seismic geotherms have been compared with those predicted from heat flow observations with mixed results (e.g., Röhm et al. 2000; Goes et al. 2000).
-Comparisons have been limited by the lack of uncertainty estimates on either the seismic or thermal models.
+Seismic geotherms have been compared with those predicted from heat-flow observations with mixed results (e.g. Röhm et al. 2000; Goes et al. 2000) and have been limited by the lack of uncertainty estimates on either the seismic or thermal models.

-Fortunately, constraints on the thermal structure of the mantle derived from heat flow and seismic data are complementary.
+Fortunately, constraints on the thermal structure of the mantle derived from heat-flow and seismic data are complementary.
 Here, we propose to combine both types of measurements in a single inversion in order to improve both the seismic and temperature models.
 As seismologists, we see this as assimilating heat-flow measurements into the seismic inversion, but one could equally well see this as assimilating seismic data into the heat-flow inversion.
-Therefore, estimating uncertainties in both the seismic and the heat-flow inversions is crucial to combine heat-flow and seismic data.
+Therefore, estimating uncertainties in both the seismic and heat-flow inversions is crucial to combine heat-flow and seismic data.